sadiqmalam/quranstudy/README.md

 ### Quran Answer

 This is a project that aims to answer questions from Quran only.
 The questions that are provoked by the Quran itself and answered using Quranic Ayats only.
 I am putting together respository as I study the Quran and my first attempt is to do it in Bangla and then also have an English version.
-The project can be found at https://qurananswer.com
+The project can be found at [Answer from the Quran](https://qurananswer.com)

 ### Salaat and Zakat